-A search of online site ClinicalTrials.gov on August 20, 2013 identified one Phase III, multi-center, RCT in which 173 patients with T2-T3s N0, M0 rectal cancer will be treated with either preoperative chemoradiotherapy and TEMS or total mesorectal excision to evaluate 2-year local recurrence rates (NCT01308190).
-This trial is being conducted in Spain and is expected to be completed in 2013.
-In a Phase IV study, in Italy, 120 patients with large rectal adenomas of equal to or greater than 2 cm will be treated with either TEMS or endoscopic submucosal dissection to evaluate 1-year recurrence (NCT01023984).
-This trial is also expected to be completed in December 2013 but is not yet recruiting patients.
+An online search of ClinicalTrials.gov on August 19, 2014, identified 1 phase 3, multicenter, RCT in which 173 patients with T2-T3s N0, M0 rectal cancer will be treated with either preoperative chemoradiotherapy and TEMS or total mesorectal excision to evaluate 2-year local recurrence rates (NCT01308190).
+This trial is being conducted in Spain and is expected to be completed in December 2015.
+In a phase 4 study, in Italy, 120 patients with large rectal adenomas of 2 cm or larger will be treated with either TEMS or endoscopic submucosal dissection to evaluate 1-year recurrence (NCT01023984).
+This trial is also expected to be completed in December 2015 but is not yet recruiting patients.

 Clinical Input Received through Physician Specialty Societies and Academic Medical Centers